hjdhjd/homebridge-unifi-protect/README.md

 - **The ability to [selectively hide and show](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/FeatureOptions.md) specific Protect devices.** For those who only want to show particular devices in HomeKit, or particular controllers, a flexible and intuitive way to configure device availability at a granular level is available.

-- **Motion detection support using a native realtime notification API (UniFi OS).** On UniFI OS-based controllers, we use a native realtime notification API, *without having to continuously poll the UniFI Protect controller.* This does a couple of things - first, it provides ***true*** realtime HomeKit rich notifications when motion is detected, including image snapshots.
+- **Motion detection support using a native realtime notification API (UniFi OS).** On UniFI OS-based controllers, we use a **native realtime notification API**, *without having to continuously poll the UniFI Protect controller.* This does a couple of things - first, it provides ***true*** realtime HomeKit rich notifications when motion is detected, including image snapshots.
 Second, this approach eliminates the requirement to continuously poll every few seconds that most non-native solutions to motion detection on UniFi Protect have used until now and reduces the load on UniFi Protect controllers substantially.

 - **Motion detection support for UniFi CloudKey Gen2+ controllers.** For those using UCK Gen2+ controllers, support for motion detection with rich notifications is also available, although only using poll-based notifications.
 Unfortunately, Ubiquiti hasn't yet implemented a realtime notification API for UCK Gen2+ controllers, but should Ubiquiti implement it in the future, this plugin will provide support for it.